qpwoeirut/amazon-qldb-dmv-sample-java/README.md

-# Amazon QLDB Java DMV Sample App
+# Amazon QLDB Kotlin DMV Sample App

 The samples in this project demonstrate several uses of Amazon QLDB.